NickBevers/sympl-command-palette/README.md

 ### Issues encountered / Difficulties:
 - I needed a bit of time to get used to the differences between React and Preact.
 I had to look up some things, but it was not too difficult.
 They are very similar after all.
+- I forgot to put it all in GitHub from the get-go, so I tried recreating my workflow as best as I could (so the timestamps don't match up with the time spent above)

 ### What I focused on:
 - UX: I wanted to make sure that the command palette was easy to use and that the user would know what to do when they opened it.